rupanshi-chawda/aztec-e-comm/README.md

-# A Z T E C  an e-Commerce Application built with ReactJs
+# A Z T E C
+### An e-Commerce Application built with ReactJs

-A simple web portal prototype that is responsive and user friendly using React.
+A simple web portal prototype that is responsive and user friendly , made with React.

 ## Website  Demo -
 [A Z T E C](https://aztec.netlify.app/)